UBC-Snowbots/Snowflake/README_NEWMEMBERS.md

 # Tips for New Software Members
-Tutorials and advice to help them get started.
+Tutorials and advice to help you get started.

 ## Terminal